JaceTheGrayOne/ARIS/docs/legacy_resources/ARIS_Frontend_SDD.md

 - Client subscribes to progress stream → updates progress/log panels → on completion, fetches result summary → shows produced files with links to open folder.
 - Logs page pulls recent operation metadata from backend and displays summaries; allows opening full log per operation id.

-## 8. UX Guidelines (Preserve Appearance, Simplify Implementation)
+## 8. UX Guidelines (Cohesive Dark UI, Simplify Implementation)
 - Maintain dark, high-contrast palette with a single accent color for primary buttons and highlights.
-- Use consistent panel shapes, spacing, and typography scale to mirror current visual feel without duplicating the legacy styling code.
+- Use consistent panel shapes, spacing, and typography scale to create a clear, readable layout, without tying the design to the legacy styling code.
-- Keep controls compact and information-dense (as in current UI) but apply consistent vertical rhythm and alignment.
+- Keep controls compact and information-dense while maintaining consistent vertical rhythm and alignment.
-- Use icons in the sidebar and in status chips to mirror existing cues; avoid mixing multiple component libraries.
+- Use icons in the sidebar and in status chips to clearly communicate status; avoid mixing multiple component libraries.
 - Provide clear status indicators for elevation-required actions (DLL injection, UWP dump) with confirmation prompts.

 ## 9. Accessibility and Internationalization